Ideas & Inspiration

 Indoor Plants That Are Easy to Maintain

-If you choose the right houseplants, you can feel like a master gardener from the start.
+When you choose the right houseplants, you will feel like a successful gardener from the start.
 Below are several “brown-thumb-proof” favorites.
 Any one of these hardy houseplants will brighten your rooms and boost your confidence as a plant owner.

 Even if snakes make you shiver, don’t let this plant’s common name turn you off.
 Snake plants (also known as Mother-in-Law's Tongues) are tough-as-nails, with thick, stiff leaves.
 While they prefer bright light, they’ll do fine in low to medium light.
-Keep your plant moderately watered; although it won’t hurt if the soil dries out between waterings.
+Keep your plant moderately watered and let it dry out between drinks.
 Sansevierias are part of the succulent family, so they’re easy to care for.
 Look for varieties with striped, variegated or dark green leaves.

 Also called dumb cane, dieffenbachia is a plant that produces a poisonous sap in its leaves and stems that can burn your mouth and even temporarily paralyze your vocal chords.
 It’s not a plant to grow around children who might touch it or pets that might be tempted to chew.
 If you handle a dieffenbachia, be sure to wear gloves or wash your hands thoroughly when you’re finished.